 Example of a lorry driver CV header

-In a concise paragraph, summarise your strengths and exceptional qualifications that set you apart from others.
-The statement should include your experience, skills, and any other unique abilities that would enhance your position.
+In one brief paragraph, 2-3 lines, summarize your strengths and outstanding qualifications that place you ahead of the rest.
+The statement should include your experience, skills, and other unique abilities that would put you in a stronger position.

 Your objective as a newly qualified lorry driver should demonstrate your ambitions for the profession, transferable skills, and willingness to learn from the team.
 As an experienced lorry driver, let your summary highlight your achievements, safety record, qualifications, skills, and industry knowledge.